The latest bluetongue situation, how to spot it, report it and prevent it spreading.

 - consider what additional guarantees the seller can provide - such as a pre-export test to prove the animal is not infected and has immunity to BTV

 - consider pre-vaccinating your flock or herd against the relevant strains of bluetongue before introducing new animals

 Movement restrictions will apply to cattle or sheep imported from countries where bluetongue is known to be circulating.
 These restrictions will apply until the animals have been tested and confirmed free of the disease.

 Animals that test positive for bluetongue may be culled or returned to the country of origin.
-Any animals which travelled in the same vehicle and are at risk of becoming infected may also be culled.
+Any animals which travelled in the same vehicle and are at risk of becoming infected may also be culled or returned.
 No compensation will be paid for the culled or returned animals.
 This only applies to imported animals.